Capital One Venture X Vs. Chase Sapphire Reserve: Which Card Is Better?

 The two cards are currently offering the following welcome bonuses:

-For context, I value both Capital One miles and Chase Ultimate Rewards points at 1.7 cents each.
+For context, I value both Capital One miles and Chase Ultimate Rewards points at 1.7 cents each, so both are incredibly valuable points currencies.

 Redeem welcome bonuses for some great travel rewards